Global Network of Internet and Society Research Centers Official Meeting

 Artificial Intelligence (AI) and related technologies have started to shape important parts of the digital economy and affect core areas of our increasingly networked societies.
 Whether transportation or manufacturing, social justice or health and education, AI has the potential to deeply impact our lives and shape our individual and collective futures in ways both visible and hidden.
 The promise of AI-based technologies is enormous, and benefits range from efficiency gains to unprecedented improvements of quality of life.
 The challenges and potential risks are equally staggering, for instance when considering the uncertainty regarding the future of labor or the emergence of new power structures outside the control of existing governance and accountability frameworks.
 More specifically, the uneven access to and impact of AI and related technologies on often marginalized populations, which include urban and rural poor communities, women, youth, LGBTQ, ethnic and racial groups, people with disabilities - and particularly those at the intersection of these marginalized groups - contribute to the disturbing risk of amplifying digital inequalities across the world.

 At its core, the Symposium seeks to identify, map, understand, and address the manifold issues around AI and Inclusion from an interdisciplinary perspective, with a particular focus on dimensions of inclusion.
-A complex set of issues exists concerning the geographic divide between the Global North and the Global South when it comes to the development, design, and application of AI-based technologies, and the Symposium will explore these topics and issues from the perspective of different actors and by looking at a set of thematic core areas, including rights and information flows, health and wellbeing, education, low-resource communities, public safety and security, employment and workplace, and entertainment, media and journalism, among others.
+A complex set of issues exists concerning the geographic divide between the Global North and the Global South when it comes to the development, design, and application of AI-based technologies, and the Symposium will explore these topics and issues from the perspective of different actors and by looking at a set of thematic core areas, including deep dives into areas such as social justice, health and wellbeing, and education, as well as cross-cutting themes such as data and infrastructure, law and governance, and employment and workplace, among others.
 The goals of the event are to deepen our shared understanding of AI inclusion challenges and opportunities, to identify and discuss areas for research, education or action, and inform and incubate new projects and other collaborative efforts among the NoC participants and collaborators.

 The event will be highly interactive and participatory.
 The organizers are committed to offering a variety of venues and formats in which knowledge and experiences can be shared, also acknowledging cultural differences and preferences in terms of modes of engagement.